 So before you buy another stock, consider this: Will you still have that sweet spot between risk and reward?
 I'd argue that a portfolio of less than 10 stocks brings too much risk, while a portfolio of more than 30 stocks will likely dilute the reward.
 The sweet spot, then, is somewhere in between.

 If you'd like more information about the Million Dollar Portfolio philosophy, or if you'd like to learn about our stock picks and optimal allocation for each new company, just click here to tell us where to send the info.

 At the time of publication, Julie Clarenbach owned shares of Berkshire Hathaway, but no other companies mentioned here.
 Berkshire Hathaway and Coca-Cola are Motley Fool Inside Value recommendations.
 Berkshire Hathaway is also a Stock Advisor choice.
+Coca-Cola and Johnson & Johnson are Income Investor picks.
 The Motley Fool owns shares of Berkshire Hathaway.
 The Fool's disclosure policy is concentrated goodness.